 Other considerations for sponsored workers carrying out work remotely from overseas

-- Data protection – data protection is a major issue for employers especially where Employees are working remotely.
+- Data protection –>employees are working remotely.
 Concerns may be increased if a sponsored worker is working overseas with transfer of data abroad and additional concerns about hacking and data security through remote access

 Immigration and employment law solicitors don’t rule out some remote working for sponsored workers but emphasise that legal advice should be taken to ensure that overseas remote working doesn’t have any unforeseen consequences for either the employer or the employed sponsored worker.